 Honda is a known name in India that has been catering to the vast customer base.
 Revered for its premium models, Honda spearheaded into the volume segment with Brio, though it could not recreate the magic after an initial spark.
 While City sedan has been consistently doing well and is now readying for another generation leap, details on which are given later in the article, the company is also working on facelifts and new-gen versions of its existing cars.
 Besides, the automaker will soon launch the popular Civic nameplate in the country.
 At the 2018 Delhi Auto Expo, Honda has showcased 3 all-new cars – new Amaze, Civic and CRV – out of which Amaze has already been launched and rest will go on sale before the end of this fiscal.
 In this compilation, we bring you the complete list of upcoming Honda cars slated to launch in 2018 and 2019, read on to know more.

-|Expected Price||Rs 15 to Rs 20 lakh|
+|Expected Price||Rs 15 lakh to Rs 20 lakh|

 |Launch Date||End of 2019|

-|Expected Price||Rs 15 to Rs 20 lakh|
+|Expected Price||Rs 15 lakh to Rs 20 lakh|

 One of the highly-awaited upcoming Honda cars is the new-generation CR-V which was showcased alongside other new models at the 2018 Delhi Auto Expo.
 The new CR-V will get a diesel unit, currently missing in the line-up and a bunch of new high-end features.
 Besides, the most prominent change on the new CR-V will be seven-seat layout inside the cabin.
 It will sit on a longer wheelbase to facilitate bigger cabin and will pack in a 7.0-inch touchscreen infotainment system supported by Apple CarPlay and Android Auto.

-While the 2.4-litre unit will power the petrol variants and Honda will introduce a 1.6-litre i-DTEC unit on the carline.
-The diesel engine will be tuned for higher power output.
-It is expected to produce around 158bhp of power and 350Nm of torque.
+The new Honda CR-V will come with both petrol and diesel powertrains.
+Power for the petrol variants will come from a 2.4-litre unit making 154bhp with 190Nm of torque.
+The diesel version of the SUV will make a use of a new 1.6-litre i-DTEC unit that will be tuned for higher power output.
+It is expected to produce around 120bhp of power and 300Nm of torque.
 As for the transmission, expect it to get a CVT and 9-speed auto box sourced from ZF.
 Know More

-|Expected Price||Rs 25 to Rs 30 lakh|
+|Expected Price||Rs 25 lakh to Rs 30 lakh|

 Honda’s B segment hatchback, Brio is also readying for a generation change sometime between 2019-2020.
 The new generation model will be based on an all-new platform that also underpins the new Amaze sub-4 meter sedan.
 A facelift was launched some time ago which failed to rope-in sales.
 Details on the new-gen Brio are yet hazy and reports in media suggest Honda will take some time before it comes with the new iteration of Brio in India.
 While the product could not live up to Honda’s expectations in the entry level B segment, the new version of the versatile platform has been in various other models like Amaze etc.

-|Expected Price||Rs 4.5 to Rs 7 lakh|
+|Expected Price||Rs 4.5 lakh to Rs 7 lakh|

-|Expected Price||Rs 9.5 to Rs 10.5 lakh|
+|Expected Price||Rs 9.5 lakh to Rs 10.5 lakh|

 One of the oldest models in Honda India’s line-up, City sedan is set for another generation leap, likely to be introduced in 2020.
 It is said that Honda has already started work on the new-gen City.
 The City sedan is sold under the Greiz nameplate in overseas markets and if reports in media are taken into consideration, the next-gen Greiz could take design inspiration from the Honda Design C001 concept displayed at the 2017 Qingdao Auto Show.
 That said, the new City is likely to receive an-new design with most of the cues taken from new Civic and additional in-cabin tech.

-|Expected Price||Rs 9 to Rs 15 lakh|
+|Expected Price||Rs 10 lakh to Rs 15 lakh|